jovotech/jovo-framework/output-googleassistant/README.md

 If `listen` is not set to `true`, Jovo transitions to the `actions.scene.END_CONVERSATION` under the hood.

-### Quick Replies (Suggestions)
+### quickReplies (Suggestions)

-On Google Assistant, quick replies are called suggestions.
+The [generic `quickReplies` element](https://v4.jovo.tech/docs/output-templates#quick-replies) translates into a concept called suggestions on Google Assistant.
 [You can learn more in the official Google Assistant docs](https://developers.google.com/assistant/conversational/prompts?hl=en#suggestions).

 ```typescript
 {